-Convertible Promissory Notes
+5. Convertible Promissory Notes

-CONVERTIBLE PROMISSORY NOTES
+5. CONVERTIBLE PROMISSORY NOTES

-Pursuant to a term sheet offering of \$2,000,000, Pursuant to a term sheet offering of \$2,000,000, the the Company during the year ended December 31, 2015 issued convertible promissory notes various accredited investors amounting 24 months and carry annual interest rate of 11%.
-The note holders have the right until any time until the note is fully paid, to convert any outstanding and unpaid principal portion of the note, and shares of Common Stock.
-The note has a conversion price will reset to 75% of the future financing pricing.
-These notes do not contain prepayment penalties upon redemption.
-These acquired property of the Company.
-Company can force conversion of these notes, if during the term of the agreement, the Company Notes, the Company issued cash (7%) and warrants (7% of the number of Common Shares into which the Notes may be converted) to a broker.
+Pursuant to a term sheet offering of up to \$2,000,000, during the year ended December 31, 2015, the Company issued convertible promissory notes to various accredited investors amounting to \$1,368,978 in face value.
+These notes had a maturity date of 24 months and carried an annual interest rate of 11%.
+The note holders had the right to convert any outstanding and unpaid principal portion of the note, and accrued interest, into fully paid and non-assessable shares of common stock any time until the note was fully paid.
+The notes had a conversion price initially set at \$1.78.
+Upon any future financings completed by the Company, the conversion price was to reset to 75% of the future financing pricing.
+These notes did not contain prepayment penalties upon redemption.
+These notes were secured by all of the present and after acquired property of the Company.
+However, the Company could force conversion of these notes, if during the term of the agreement, the Company completed a public listing and the Common Share price exceeded the conversion price for at least 20 consecutive trading days.
+At the closing of the Notes, the Company issued cash (7%) and warrants (7% of the number of Common Shares into which the Notes may be converted) to a broker.
 The broker received 3% in cash and warrants for those investors introduced by the Company.
 The warrants have a term of 24 months and a similar reset provision based on future financings.